 Can You Go To Jail For Self-Defense?
 Final Thoughts

-Understanding these laws and the boundaries within which one can act in self-defense is crucial for navigating potentially dangerous situations and the legal landscape in Canada.
+Knowing these details can help avoid criminal consequences of self-defense while staying protected.
 If you're faced with criminal charges in a self-defense case, consult with an experienced criminal defense lawyer to ensure your rights are upheld.

 Stay safe!